- Responsible Communication

 - “spider web” tests, carried out at the centralized product Observatory by a panel of selected tasters

-controls on raw materials including chemical, chemical-physical and microbiological analysis, as well as controls on semi-finished and finished products.
+controls on raw materials in addition to the controls on semi-finished and finished products

-controls on primary and secondary packaging including organoleptic tests and defect detection tests
+controls on primary and secondary packaging including organoleptic and defect detection tests

 Responsible communications, marketing and labelling We are committed to responsible communications that assist consumers in making appropriate choices about the food and beverage products they buy and consume.